 When I pack my accessories, I carry a large tote bag that can double as a beach bag, and toss in a small cross-body purse that doubles as a wallet, a pair of sunglasses, my reading glasses, a statement necklace, 2 cuff bracelets and 2 pair of earrings along with my cosmetics.

-For a trip to a colder climate, I typically pack 4 pair of leggings, 2 medium weight tunic tops, 1 medium weight longer length jacket to layer, 3 tank tops, 2 sweaters, and three pair of jeans (I wear one pair on the plane).
-For shoes, flat, comfortable, knee-high boots in suede that can be folded in thirds and packed on bottom of suitcase (along with 2 pair of knee-high hosiery socks tucked in the folds), light-weight tennis shoes and a pair of neutral colored flats that I wear on the plane, along with an all-weather lined raincoat.
+For a trip to a colder climate, I typically pack 4 pairs of leggings, 2 medium weight tunic tops, 1 medium weight longer length jacket to layer, 3 tank tops, 2 sweaters, and three pairs of jeans (I wear one pair on the plane).
+For shoes, flat, comfortable, knee-high boots in suede that can be folded in thirds and packed on the bottom of your suitcase (along with 2 pair of knee-high hosiery socks tucked in the folds), light-weight tennis shoes and a pair of neutral-colored flats that I wear on the plane, along with an all-weather lined raincoat.

 My accessories remain the same as for warm weather climates and are placed in a large tote bag along with my cosmetics, and a cross-body purse.

 - I begin my packing by reviewing where we are going.
 Is it going to be warm?
 Is it going to be cold?
 Or will it be warm during the day and chilly at night?
 Once I have done a weather check, then I can begin the process of choosing my clothing.
 I usually lay ALL of the possibilities out on the bed.